-The Authority's Government-Wide Financial Statements include a Statement of Net Assets and a Statement of Activities.
+The Authority's Government-Wide Financial Statements include a Statement of Net Position and a Statement of Activities.
 These statements present summaries of Governmental Activities for the Authority.

 These statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
-Accordingly, all of the Authority's assets and liabilities, including capital assets as well as long-term debt, if any, are included in the accompanying Statement of Net Assets.
-The Statement of Activities presents changes in net assets.
+Accordingly, all of the Authority's assets and liabilities, including capital assets as well as long-term debt, if any, are included in the accompanying Statement of Net Position.
+The Statement of Activities presents changes in net position.
 Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred.
 The Statement of Activities demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
-The types of transactions reported as program revenues for the Authority can be reported in three categories: (1) Charges for services.
-(2) Operating grants and contributions.
-(3) Capital grants and contributions.